nathanganFR/Nathan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-TGl8HuMn2U?si=Ygdgz4_ftY6ROVnL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
-For my main project, my second milestone was to code my robotic arm, which the 2-joystick controller can be able to control the structure.
-Using code functions from the Servo library, the joysticks is able to control the movement of the servos angles and set it to a specific rotation point based on how much the joystick is pushed forward/backwards.
-The servo wires that are connected to the Arduino help the computer read which servo should be moved according to which joystick is moved.
-The battery ensures that enough voltage is moving through the entire circuit so the robotic arm has enough energy to move freely without having problems
+For my main project, my second milestone was to code the robotic arm so that it could be controlled by the 2-joystick controller.
+Using functions from the Servo library, the joysticks are able to control the angles of the servos and set them to specific rotation points based on how much the joystick is pushed forward or backward.
+The servo wires connected to the Arduino allow the system to determine which servo should be moved based on which joystick is being used.
+The battery ensures that enough voltage flows through the entire circuit, providing the robotic arm with enough power to move freely without any issues.
 ## Challenges
-The challenge in this process is that I find the code does not run well in my computer so I have to find an altinate plan to replace the original library.
-By using the instruction on the internet, the new code works much better. another problem is that the servo test code initially doesn't work so I can not move on to the next step, by checking the schematics one more time, I realized that the servo pluged in the wrong pin, I switch the number of pin in the setup of the code, after ajust the test code, the servo do works well.
+The challenge in this process was that I found the code didn’t run properly on my computer, so I had to find an alternative plan to replace the original library.
+By following instructions I found online, the new code worked much better.
+Another problem was that the servo test code initially didn’t work, so I couldn’t move on to the next step.
+After double-checking the schematics, I realized that the servo was plugged into the wrong pin.
+I switched the pin numbers in the setup of the code, and after adjusting the test code, the servo worked perfectly.
 ## Next Steps
 My next steps are to design a app which will also be able to control the robotic arm and make sure bluetooth pair the phone in the right way.